mkarneim/pojobuilder/HOW TO RELEASE.md

 * Click the Close button.
 * Do some last checks (e.g. download the artifacts).
 * Click on the Release button.

+## Post Actions
+* Create release label on GitHub master
+* Make sure that the artifact version in ```build.gradle``` is a SNAPSHOT, e.g. 3.0.0-SNAPSHOT.
+* Commit changes to GitHub master